At a Glance

 A channel is a medium of interaction between a user and a company.
 The key to omni-channel CX is that the channels are not limited to digital channels, they can be digital or physical.

-The key difference between multichannel and omnichannel is that omnichannel joins these touchpoints together so regardless of a customer’s journey, the experience is consistent and unified.
+The key difference between a multichannel and an omnichannel experience is that the latter links these touchpoints—the channels—so that, regardless of a customer’s journey, the experience is consistent, seamless, and integrated.

 What is an omnichannel study?